-Water is the most essential element of our body.
-Our kidneys needs a huge amount of water to function correctly, therefore it is essential to consume minimum 8 glasses of water a day for your kidney to function smoothly.
+- Water is the most important element in our body.
+Our kidneys need an adequate amount of water to function normally; Therefore, it is important that you drink at least 8 glasses of water a day to keep your kidneys functioning properly.

-Eat fresh fruits, vegetables and lentils.
-Try to include food that is high in water content.
-During summers, make sure that you consume food which keeps you hydrated and nourished.
+- Eat fresh fruit, vegetables and lentils.
+Try to include foods with a high water content.
+In the summer, be sure to eat foods that keep you hydrated and nourished.

-Reduce the amount of salt you consume in your daily diet they as it tend to harm your kidney.
-Processed foods that are high in sodium and phosphorus additives are both can have harmful effects on the kidneys.
+- Reduce the amount of salt you take in in your daily diet as it is harmful to your kidneys.
+Processed foods high in added sodium and phosphorus can have harmful effects on the kidneys.

-Diabetes is one of the leading causes of kidney problems.
-While other factors too contribute to kidney disorder, it is essential to bring down your sugar levels.
+- Monitor and control your blood sugar levels.
+Diabetes is one of the main causes of kidney problems.
+Therefore, it is important to reduce sugar levels.

-Stress is a leading contributor to poor diet, no exercise and deteriorating health.
-Try stress buster activities like yoga or mediation, take up a hobby, and pursue new interest.
-Make sure that you are healthy at body, mind and soul.
+- Stop stressing as stress is a major contributor to poor nutrition, physical inactivity, and poor health.
+Try stress-relieving activities like yoga or meditation, take up a hobby, or pursue new interests.
+Make sure you are healthy in mind, body and spirit.

 How does regular health checkup help in preventing chronic kidney disease?